Filipe-Miguel/Filipe-Miguel/README.md

 - 👋 Hi, I’m @Filipe
 - 👀 This is my Git Hub repository
 - 🌱 I’m currently doing the CAS in Applied Data Science
+- Here it is possible to find the repository of raw data from some of the scientific papers I authored.

 <!---